rahulanand1103/Youtube-View-like-prediction/README.md

 comment_count-no of comment<br>

 ## Getting Started
-Start by downloading the project and run "YoutubeCategoryPredicition.ipynb" file in ipython-notebook.
+Start by downloading the project and run "Youtube-Like-View-&-comment-count-Prediction.ipynb" file in ipython-notebook.

 ## Prerequisites
 You need to have installed following softwares and libraries in your machine before running this project.